Independent forex education Free professional tools Unbiased broker reviews

 XM advertises 1,400+ instruments versus OANDA’s 120+ (forex-forward).
 Choose based on whether you need breadth or specialization.

-OANDA is not positioned around a $30 no-deposit bonus the way XM promotes it.
+OANDA is not positioned around a welcome deposit bonus the way XM promotes it.
 Bonus availability is subject to terms and eligibility in any broker’s campaign.